 - a.
 Lie within RV-RW-PYLON. - b.
 On any Z plane, only contain no more than two closed symmetrical sections with a maximum total area of 5000mm2.
-The thickness of each section may not exceed 25mm when measured in the Y direction.
+Outside of RV-TAIL-EXH, the thickness of each section may not exceed 25mm when measured in the Y direction.